When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 Some people are so afraid that they think it may hurt during attaching the rubber band.
 But, it doesn’t happen.
 You may feel a slight pressure at that time.

-But, what happens after the attachment.
-Let’s take a look at the situation when you feel pain for the elastics.
+But, what happens after the attachment?
+Let’s look at the situation when you feel pain from the braces elastics.

-Soreness or pain may remain for the first few days, especially for 2 to 3 days after getting the elastics.
-But, over time you get used to it and there may not be any discomfort.
+Soreness may persist for the first few days, particularly for the first 2 to 3 days after getting the elastics.
+However, you may become used to it and experience no discomfort.

 2. Not wearing rubber bands regularly

-It’s one of the common mistakes made by braces wear.
-If you take a break from wearing the elastic or don’t wear it continuously as your orthodontist instructed, the pain will remain for weeks.
+It’s one of the most common mistakes made by braces wearers.
+If you stop using the elastic or do not wear it as directed by your orthodontist, the pain will last for weeks.

 Moreover, the purpose of using the elastic will be failed and there will be a delay in treatment.